- Mike Sando, NFL Insider

 San Francisco plays five of six games at home in the middle of the season, with a Week 9 bye falling between games against Arizona (road) and St. Louis (home).

 The 49ers made a statement last season by winning back-to-back matchups in the Eastern time zone and remaining in Ohio between those games.
 They will not have a similar opportunity in 2012, it appears, because their road games against the New York Jets (Week 4) and New England Patriots (Week 15) do not fall in consecutive weeks.
 Update: The team could conceivably stay on the road for games against Minnesota and the Jets, but no decision has been made, according to the team.

-Complaint department: The 49ers played three of their final five games on the road every season from 2008-2011.
-The trend continues and actually gets worse this year.
+Complaint department: The 49ers played three of their final five games on the road every season from 2008 to 2011.
+The trend continues and actually gets worse this season.
 The 49ers play four of their final six games on the road, including games against New Orleans (Week 12), New England (Week 15) and Seattle (Week 16).
 That was one price to pay for playing so many home games near the middle of the season.
 Another price, of course, was opening the season with three of the first four on the road.